 HOW TO MAKE OIL-FREE VEGAN RANCH DRESSING?

 Most dressing bases are ridiculously high in oil, which is not healthy, no matter what oil it is.
 The calorie content is sky high and oil is nothing more than straight liquid fat.
 1 tablespoon is 14 g of fat and most recipes call for 1/2 cup or more.
 I like my dressing bases to contain fats/calories from whole foods like nuts or seeds, so my body is processing the whole food, and not just absorbing straight oil.
 Both my husband and I feel so much better by cutting out excessive oils.
 It works for us.

 This is delicious as a dressing or dipping veggies in, but it is awesome as a potato salad.
 The consistency of the dressing is perfect for a potato salad.
-How exciting that this Vegan Ranch Dressing is oil-free, nut-free, soy-free, gluten-free and raw.
+How exciting that this Vegan Ranch Dressing is oil-free, nut-free (if using sunflower kernels), soy-free, gluten-free and raw.
 Most anybody should be able to have this!

 This is delicious and will fool anybody...don't even tell them it isn't "real" ranch.
 It is SO good.

 I really hope you love this Best Vegan Ranch Dressing and Potato Salad!
 Make this and come leave me feedback below and please star rate it!

 An incredibly, easy and delicious Vegan Ranch Dressing that is fantastic as a veggie dip, salad dressing or as a potato salad.
 Just 7 ingredients for the dressing and is oil-free and includes a nut-free version!
 Serve this to your guests and THEN tell them it is vegan and they will be shocked!